Thermodynamic-RAM Technology Stack: The Thermodynamic-RAM Technology Stack

-An AHaH Node is formed when a collective of Knowm synapses are coupled to a common readout line.
-Through spike encoding and temporal multiplexing, an AHaH Node is capable of being partitioned into smaller functional AHaH Nodes.
-An AHaH Node provides a simple but computationally universal (and extremely useful) adaptation resource.
+An AHaH node is formed when a collective of synapses are coupled to a common readout line.
+Through spike encoding and temporal multiplexing, an AHaH node is capable of being partitioned into smaller functional AHaH nodes.
+An AHaH node provides a simple but computationally universal (and extremely useful) adaptation resource.

-The functional objective of the AHaH Node shown in Figure~\ref{fig_ahah_node} is to produce an analog output on electrode y, given an arbitrary spike input of length $N$ with $k$ active inputs and $N-k$ inactive (floating) inputs.
-The circuit consists of one or more memristor pairs (Knowm synapses) sharing a common electrode labeled y.
-Switches gating access to a driving voltage are labeled with an S, referring to `spike'.
-The individual switches for spike inputs of the AHaH Node are labeled ${\rm S}^0$, ${\rm S}^1$ $\cdots$ ${\rm S}^n$.
-The driving voltage source for supervised and unsupervised learning is labeled F. The subscript values a and b indicate the positive and negative dissipative pathways, respectively.
+The functional objective of the AHaH node shown in Figure~\ref{fig_ahah_node} is to produce an analog output signal on electrode $y$, given an arbitrary spike input of length $n$ with $k$ active inputs and $n-k$ inactive (floating) inputs.
+The circuit consists of one or more memristor pairs (synapses) sharing a common electrode labeled $y$.
+Switches gating access to a driving voltage are labeled with an $S$.
+The individual switches for spike inputs of the AHaH node are labeled ${\rm S}^0$, ${\rm S}^1$ $\cdots$ ${\rm S}^n$.
+The driving voltage source for supervised and unsupervised learning is labeled $F$.
+The subscript values $a$ and $b$ indicate the positive and negative dissipative pathways, respectively.

+Similar to a binary perceptron \cite{rosenblatt1958perceptron}, an AHaH node is able to linearly separate two classes of samples represented as n-dimensional input vectors.
+The output is the sum of the products of all inputs and weights plus a bias.
+Unlike a perceptron, an AHaH node is not an algorithm but an adaptive hardware construct, i.e. a physical adapting circuit where the output is an analog value representing the sum or integration of currents of physical synapse circuits cable of Anti-Hebbian and Hebbian plasticity.
+The synaptic weight is the difference in conductance between the differential memristor pair.

-During the read phase, switches ${\rm S_a}$ and ${\rm S_b}$ are set to $+V$ and $-V$ respectively for all $k$ active inputs.
-Inactive S inputs are left floating.
-The combined conductance of the active inputs produce an output voltage on electrode y.
-This analog signal contains useful confidence information and can be digitized via the $\sgn()$ function to either a logical 1 or a 0, if desired.
+During the read phase, switches ${\rm S_a}$ and ${\rm S_b}$ connect voltage sources $+V$ and $-V$ respectively for all $k$ active inputs.
+Inactive $S$ inputs are left floating.
+The combined conductance of the active inputs produce an output voltage on electrode $y$.
+This analog signal contains useful confidence information and can be digitized via the ${\sgn()}$ function to either a logical 1 or a 0, if desired.
+The read example in Figure~\ref{fig_ahah_node} shows a simple case with one active synapse, $V=1 V$, $M_a=1 mS$ and $M_b=0.1 mS$.
+The resulting voltage divider circuit produces a voltage $V_y$, which in this case is 0.818 V. The act of reading also decays the synaptic weight slightly towards 0 V. This is the anti-Hebbian part of the AHaH rule.